Shell implements an idiomatic Ruby interface for common UNIX shell commands.

 Temp file creation

-In this example we will create three tmpFile
+In this example we will create three tmpFile's in three

 sh = Shell.cd("/tmp") # Change to the /tmp directory